jingwen-z/jingwen-z.github.io/_posts/2019-03-26-resume-of-gradient-descent-algorithm.md

   src="{{ site.baseurl }}/images/20190326-mountain.jpg"/>
 </p>

-_Gradient Descent_ is a very generic optimization algorith capable of finding optimal solutions to a wide range of problems.
+_Gradient Descent_ is a very generic optimization algorithm capable of finding optimal solutions to a wide range of problems.
 The general idea of Gradient Descent is to tweak parameters iteratively so that we can minimize a cost function.
 An important parameter in Gradient Descent is the size of the steps,